UKLLC/Guidebook/ukllc_book/docs/FAQ/pages/faq_tre.md

 <details>
 <summary>How much time is required for output clearance?</summary>

 Output clearance can take 7-10 working days.
-We therefore recommend submitting outputs as early as possible and following the guidance to increase the likelihood of them passing first time.
+We therefore recommend submitting outputs as early as possible and following the [**statisticial disclosure control (SDC) guidance**](../../user_guide/SDC.md) to increase the likelihood of them passing first time.
 </details>

 <details>